ankrh/MCmatlab/README.md

 ## Contribution guidelines ##

-If you want to report a bug or are missing a feature, report that as an issue on gitlab.gbar.dtu.dk/biophotonics/MCmatlab.
+If you want to report a bug or are missing a feature, report that as an issue on https://gitlab.gbar.dtu.dk/biophotonics/MCmatlab.

 ### Who do I talk to? ###

-This repository is part of the DTU Fotonik "biophotonics" team.
+This repository is part of the DTU "biophotonics" team.
 The main responsible is Anders Kragh Hansen: ankrh@fotonik.dtu.dk